https://github.com/carbon-design-system/sveld

 [![NPM][npm]][npm-url]

-`sveld` is a TypeScript definition generator for Svelte components.
+`sveld` generates TypeScript definitions and component documentation (Markdown/JSON) for Svelte components.
 It analyzes props, events, slots, and other component features through static analysis.
 Types and signatures can be defined using [JSDoc notation](https://jsdoc.app/).
-The tool can also generate component documentation in Markdown and JSON formats.

 [Carbon Components Svelte](https://github.com/carbon-design-system/carbon-components-svelte) uses this library to auto-generate component types and API metadata.